fac3m4n/htb-writeups/manager/README.md

 ![iisDirectory](image-8.png)

 We found `website-backup-27-07-23-old.zip` file and we can download it with wget and see whats in there.

 ![wget](image-9.png)

-Found .`old-conf.xml` file.
+Found `.old-conf.xml` file.
 And there were credentials for previous user that we found: `raven`

 ![oldconf](image-10.png)
 ![userData](image-11.png)